Does Creatine Affect Sleep? Myths and Facts

 • Take Creatine Earlier: To prevent any potential sleep disturbances, consider taking creatine at least a few hours before bed time.
 If you generally exercise late at night, it may be beneficial to take creatine before your workout instead of after.
 Read “When’s the Best Time to Take Creatine?” to learn more.

-• Consult Healthcare Professionals : Before starting creatine supplementation, consult healthcare professionals to determine appropriate dosage and monitor potential side effects.
+• Consult Healthcare Professionals: Before starting creatine supplementation, consult healthcare professionals to determine the appropriate dosage and monitor potential side effects.
+This is especially true if you have liver or kidney issues.

 • Implement Healthy Sleep Hygiene: Prioritize healthy sleep habits like maintaining a consistent sleep schedule, establishing a relaxing bedtime routine, and optimizing your sleep environment to improve sleep quality, regardless of creatine supplementation.